- Entertainment and Media»

 If you play electric guitar you are probably aware of the influence a good mahogany body can have over your tone.
 This is the tonewood the legendary Gibson Les Paul and SG are built around, and many other guitar makers have followed along.
 But long before the Les Paul was even conceived acoustic guitar makers knew about the sweet tonal texture of solid mahogany, and the D-15M carries on that tradition.

 If you are a fan of bright, twangy acoustic guitars the D-15M is probably not for you.
 The tones are warm and deep with excellent projection.
-I always notice when high-quality mahogany is used on any guitar you can almost feel the chords resonating through your body and reverberating in your chest.
+This is what we should expect when high-quality mahogany is used on any guitar.
+You can almost feel the chords resonating through your body and reverberating in your chest.
 That low-end, soulful noise it what the D-15M is all about.

 With all that mahogany some players might be concerned the sound may lack presence and clarity.
 My response: Eh, maybe a little.
 But it comes down to a different strokes for different folks kind of thing.
 I tend to gravitate toward guitars that give me that low-end, warm, guttural resonance that I love.